 Select one of the following:

-- ENGL 311 African-American Writing ENGL 314 American Indian Literature
+- ENGL 314 North American Indian Literature (3)

-*Consult an advisor for courses in other areas such as Asian Am and Chicano/a lit that may also satisfy this requirement.
+*Consult an advisor for current courses in other areas, such as Asian American literature, Central American literature, Chicana and Chicano literature, and Pan African or African American literature, which also may satisfy this requirement.

 C. British and American Literatures (6 units)